The simple answer to getting the PC or pubococcygeus muscles a good workout is with Kegel exercises.

 By following a routine of doing Kegel exercises, you can have a better ability prevent accidents like this from occurring.

-Lastly, strong PC muscles have also soon great promise for women who have been unable to reach orgasm during sex.
+Lastly, strong PC muscles have great promise for women who have been unable to reach orgasm during sex.

 Not only can Kegel exercises help in this area, but also women who have strong PC muscles often report having sex that is more pleasurable.